Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 `_streamingCounter += 1`

-Now go to FaceTime, select a different camera than ours, and then reselect our camera.
+Now go to **FaceTime**, select a different camera than ours, and then reselect our camera.
 In Xcode, your project should break at the breakpoint you set.

 Check it out, we're live-debugging our installed extension.
 Let's open the debugger pane at the bottom of Xcode.
 Expand the left side if it isn't already expanded.
-This is the variable viewer.
+This is the **variable viewer**.
 You should see the object `techDiffBuffer`.
 Select it by clicking on it.
 ___
 ![](/images/cmio/lldb2.png)
 ___